How They Work

 How the Fold Away antenna works

-Take a look at the image on the left.
+Take a look at the image below on the left.
 See how the top elements swing in an arc to cover every position of the clock?
 That covers any type of signal polarization and digital signal.

 The clever design enables you to adjust the antenna so , No ladder required when setting up camp in the dark.